 - For missing background data, substitution of missing data using similar background data approach was taken to shorten the gap.
 A sensitivity analysis was conducted. - For production of silicon ingot and silicon wafer, background data in SimaPro was adopted.
 However, the electricity consumption data for silicon ingot and silicon wafer in the background database is beyond the time frame and geographical boundary of this study.
-To be more representative, electricity consumption of silicon ingot production and silicon wafer refers to the information provided in China's Technical specification for green-design product assessment photovoltaic silicon wafer (T/CESA 1074-2020 T/CPIA 0021-2020);
+To be more representative, electricity consumption of silicon ingot production and silicon wafer refers to the information provided in China's Technical specification for green-design product assessment photovoltaic silicon wafer (T/CESA 1074-2020 T/CPIA 0021-2020); - The PV plant data inventory from a real solar farm in Hami, Xinjiang with a capacity of 100MW was referred to, and the solar farm was built with RSM144-7-450M PV module.
+For other products with

-- The PV plant data inventory from a real solar farm in Hami, Xinjiang with a capacity of 100MW was referred to, and the solar farm was built with RSM144-7-450M PV module.
-For other products with different power outputs analyzed in this study, it was assumed to be simulated and calculated based on the same energy output of the PV plant; - Water used for cleaning the PV panels was assumed to be 0.23L (source: www.polywater.com) per module per time and two times per year.
+- Water used for cleaning the PV panels was assumed to be 0.23L (source: www.polywater.com) per module per time and two times per year.
 Replacement of inverter refers to Methodology Guidelines on Life Cycle Assessment of Photovoltaic Electricity (3rd Edition), it was assumed to be 30 years with 10% part-replacement every 10 years, which is 1 inverter every 2 years during RSL in this study; - De-construction (C1) of the PV plant during the disposal stage consumes mainly electricity, and the electricity consumption was assumed the same as the electricity consumption in PV plant construction stage (A5).
 And electricity consumption for PV module dismantling at waste processing stage (C3) was assumed the same as the electricity consumption of PV module manufacturing stage (A3); - During the end-of-life stage, the transportation of the waste PV modules and other equipment from the solar PV plant to treatment facilities including recycling, landfill or incineration center was assumed to be 100 km for simplification purposes.
 A sensitivity analysis was conducted.